elielaforge/Albert-Spammy/README.md

 - Frequent use of words like “check”, “subscribe”, “video”, “channel”, “new mixtape”
 - High presence of promotional or deceptive keywords

-Word cloud analysis revealed repetitive promotional language, ideal for machine learning classification&#8203;:contentReference[oaicite:1]{index=1}.
+Word cloud analysis revealed repetitive promotional language, ideal for machine learning classification.

 ---